*All Orders 4/19-4/27 Will Ship 4/28*

 Well, it is also used in some baking recipes.

-When vinegar is used in baking, it reacts with baking soda, which helps dough rise as it bakes.
+When vinegar is used in baking, it reacts with baking soda, which helps the dough rise as it bakes.

-Feeling brave enough to try malt vinegar in a dessert?
+Are you feeling brave enough to try malt vinegar in a dessert?

-Renowned chefs from all over the country are not asking “what is malt vinegar?”, they are using it in interesting and innovative ways.
+Renowned chefs from all over the country are not asking, “What is malt vinegar?”
+They are using it in interesting and innovative ways.

 Chef Paola Velez recently hosted a pop-up in Washington, D.C. called Doña Dona, at which she served a “Dulcey” de Leche donut with white chocolate, coconut, and malt vinegar.